mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 0:00

-**Katagiri Roshi:** During this training session starting this week we [will] study the questions and answers which occur toward the end of *Bendowa*, written by Dogen.
-In the first question and second question, Dogen Zenji mentions how important zazen or Zen meditation is.
-First question is:
+**Katagiri Roshi:** During this training *sesshin* starting this week, we [will] study the questions and answers which occur toward the end of *Bendowa*, written by Dogen.
+In the first question and second question, Dogen Zenji [talks about] how important zazen or Zen meditation is.
+The first question is:

 > Now I have heard and understand the sublime merits of Zazen...